-Cheiron recommended that the funding method be changed to employ a methodology that produces a Reasonable Actuarially Determined Contribution and fully funds plan benefits within a reasonable period.
+Cheiron recommended that the funding method be changed to employ a methodology that produces a reasonable Actuarially Determined Contribution and fully funds plan benefits within a reasonable period.
 The State Mandated Method will soon enter a period in which the contribution amount it produces may be reasonable even though the overall methodology is not.
-This period offers an opportunity to change the methodology to one that is consistent with actuarial standards for a Reasonable Actuarially Determined Contribution without significantly affecting the immediate contribution amount.
+This period offers an opportunity to change the methodology to one that is consistent with actuarial standards for a reasonable Actuarially Determined Contribution without significantly affecting the immediate contribution amount.
 Such a method would set contributions at a level that is expected to prevent the unfunded actuarial liability from growing and remain high enough to reduce the unfunded actuarial liability each year until the plan is ultimately 100% funded within a reasonable period.
-While the State Mandated Method is inadequate, it will also produce more volatile contribution levels as the remaining period to achieve 90% funding shortens.
-Consequently, we recommend that the funding method be changed to one that produces more stable contribution requirements while targeting 100% funding within a reasonable period and meets the actuarial standards for a Reasonable Actuarially Determined Contribution.
+The State Mandated Method will produce increasingly volatile contribution levels as the remaining period to achieve 90% funding shortens.
+Consequently, when changing to a reasonable Actuarially Determined Contribution, consideration should be given to a method, such as layered amortization, that produces more stable contribution requirements.